In Defense of Capitalism

 But do not despair, my fellow capitalists.
 The far-left is just extremely misinformed.
 We're in the right.

-Until next time, Luke Burgess As an editor at Energy and Capital, Luke’s analysis and market research reaches hundreds of thousands of investors every day.
-Luke is also the investment director of Angel Publishing’s new Secret Stock Files newsletter, which helps investors leverage the future supply/demand imbalance that he believes could be key to a cyclical upswing in the hard asset markets.
+Until next time, Luke Burgess As an editor at Energy and Capital, Luke’s analysis and market research reach hundreds of thousands of investors every day.
+Luke is also a contributing editor of Angel Publishing’s Bubble and Bust Report newsletter.
+There, he helps investors in leveraging the future supply-demand imbalance that he believes could be key to a cyclical upswing in the hard asset markets.
 For more on Luke, go to his editor’s page.

 Until next time,